Pulitzer Prize Fiction Winner

 Summary

-Set among the rigid drawing rooms of 1870s New York high society, the novel follows Newland Archer, a young lawyer whose engagement to the conventional May Welland is complicated by his attraction to her cosmopolitan cousin, Countess Ellen Olenska.
+Set among the rigid drawing rooms of 1870s New York high society, the novel follows Newland Archer, a young lawyer whose engagement to the conventional May Welland collides with his attraction to her cosmopolitan cousin, Countess Ellen Olenska.
 Wharton's polished irony and ethnographic eye dissect the unwritten rules and silent cruelties of the old upper class.
-The book is widely regarded as one of the great American novels of manners.
+Readers widely regard the book as one of the great American novels of manners.

 ”